niess/pumas-docs/docs/docs/tutorials.md

 your machine performances.
 {: .justify}

-Once the physics has been created, is can be saved in binary format with the [`pumas_physics_dump`][API_3] function.
+Once the physics has been created, it can be saved in binary format with the [`pumas_physics_dump`][API_3] function.
 Initialising the physics from such a binary dump is much faster.
 However, the dump is a low level representation of the physics depending on the machine and OS used.
 Thus, it is safer to use MDFs